Family Album cover

 Kenora 1936

-In 1936, after Adela Olafsson moved to Canada, Victor Holm brought his daughters from Michigan to Kenora for a visit in late summer.
+In 1936, after Adela Olofsson moved to Canada, Victor Holm brought his daughters from Michigan to Kenora for a visit in late summer.
 Most of Adela’s children and grandchildren assembled for the occasion.

 Adela Olafsson surrounded by her children and grandchildren Adela Olafsson and four of her children in Kenora Victor Holm and his mother Adela Olafsson